dedis/cothority/simul/runfiles/README.md

 If you use the `sda.SimulationBFTree`, the following variables are also available:

 - BF - branching factor: how many children each node has
+- Depth - the depth of the tree in levels below the root-node
 - Rounds - for how many rounds the simulation should run

 ## Timeouts